The cause of all wars and revolutions—in a word, of all violence—is always the same: negation of hierarchy. ~ Valentin Tomberg

 It was only the widespread rejection of Christianity, particularly in its most Traditional manifestation (specifically the Nordic-Roman Medieval Church), that threatened that understanding.
 To his credit, Mr. Dyga refutes the worst impulse of the New Right in a reasoned and calm manner.
 He often appeals to Julius Evola in rejecting the most absurd claims of zoological racism.
 Nevertheless, he recognizes that there are differences between peoples, but that they are the result of group spiritual and psychical/cultural factors.

 When Peter was fleeing Rome to avoid persecution, he encountered the risen Christ.
 “Quo Vadis?”
-Jesus asked him. (“Where are you going?”)
-Peter replied, “Back to Rome.”
+Peter asked. (“Where are you going?”)
+Jesus replied, “I am going to Rome.”
+Hearing that, Peter turned around and returned to Rome.
 That seems to be the response of Mr. Dyga.

 Postscript on Tragedy